Energy isn’t cheap but switching to a different tariff could save you money on your business electricity.

 While this can make your business electricity cheaper, your contract could last as long as five years and there’s usually no way of getting out of it before the renewal window, which appears between one and six months before the contract’s end date.
 There’s also usually no cooling-off period, so make absolutely sure you’re getting the best deal before you sign anything.

-Additionally, business energy tariffs are single fuel only, so you’ll have to buy gas and electricity separately – there are no dual-fuel options.
+Additionally, business energy tariffs are usually single fuel only, so you may have to buy gas and electricity separately.

 There are four main types of business electricity tariffs available to compare:

-• Rollover: this is a contract you’re put on by your supplier if you haven’t agreed a new contract or told it that you plan to switch before your current one ends.
+Rollover: this is a contract you’re put on by your supplier if you haven’t agreed a new contract or told the supplier that you plan to switch before your current contract ends.
 It usually lasts for a year and you can’t switch during this period

 Other options may also be available: